Advanced programming languages

 Standard ML and OCaml

-The functor system in SML, while more verbose than Haskell's type class system, is ultimately more flexible.
+The functor system in SML, while more verbose than Haskell's type class system, is more flexible.
 Once you instantiate a type class T for a kind/type k in Haskell, you can't instantiate that type class again for that kind/type.
 With functors, each instance gets its own name, so you can have multiple instances of a given functor for the same type.
-It's rarely been the case that I needed such expressiveness, but it's nice to know it's there.
+It's rarely been the case that I needed such expressiveness, but it has been nice in those cases where I have.

-The other modern branch on the ML family tree, OCaml, is good to know because there is a large community invested in it, which means that there are a lot of existing libraries now.
-The OCaml tool-chain is also rich, with interpreters, optimizing compilers, byte-code compilers and more available to the developer.
+The other modern branch on the ML family tree, OCaml, is good to know because there is a large community invested in it, which means that there are a lot of libraries available.
+The OCaml tool-chain is also rich, with interpreters, optimizing compilers and byte-code compilers available to the developer.

 Because the ML languages are more expressive than all the mainstream languages, but they still permit side effects, they make a nice stop on the way to learning Haskell.
 In Haskell, programmers not yet well versed in functional program design may find they repeatedly code themselves into a corner, where they don't have access to the monad that they need.
-The MLs keep the side effects escape hatch open to patch over incomplete design, which prevents projects from coming to a sudden, unexpected "refactor-or-abort" decision point.
-One useful measure of a language is how well it tolerates a bad or incomplete design for the software system, since design is something that almost inevitable changes as a program evolves.
-In this regard, the MLs still have the upper hand.
+The MLs keep the side effects "escape hatch" open to patch over incomplete design, which prevents projects from coming to a sudden, unexpected "refactor-or-abort" decision point.
+One useful measure of a language is how well it tolerates a bad or incomplete design for the software system, since design is something that inevitably changes as a program evolves.
+In this regard, the MLs still have the upper hand over Haskell.

 Favorite features